|Nutrition Facts (per serving)|

 While the bread is drying, heat 2 tablespoons butter in a large saucepan over medium heat until melted.
-Add the onions, celery, garlic, sage, thyme, salt, and pepper; stir well to combine.
+Add the onion, celery, garlic, sage, thyme, salt, and pepper; stir well to combine.
 Cook for 10 minutes or until the ingredients are softened.
-Add the remaining butter and stir until melted; set aside.
+Add the remaining butter and stir until melted; remove from heat and set aside.

-Pour the stuffing into a greased 9-x 13-inch baking dish and spread into an even layer.
+Transfer the stuffing to a greased 9-x 13-inch baking dish and spread into an even layer.
 Bake, covered with foil, for 25 minutes.

-Remove the foil and continue to bake the stuffing for 10 minutes until crisped and browned across the top.
+Remove the foil and continue to bake the stuffing for 10 to 20 minutes until crisped and browned across the top.
 Serve warm and enjoy.

-- To air dry the bread, place the cubes on a large baking sheet and set sit at room temperature for one day or overnight.
+- To air-dry the bread, place the cubes on a large baking sheet and let sit at room temperature for one to two days.